 Moss - Wikipedia Mosses typically form dense green clumps or mats, often in damp or shady locations The individual plants are usually composed of simple leaves that are generally only one cell thick, attached to a stem that may be branched or unbranched and has only a limited role in conducting water and nutrients

-Definition, Characteristics, Species, Types, Facts - Britannica moss, (division Bryophyta), any of at least 12,000 species of small nonvascular spore-bearing land plants Mosses are distributed throughout the world except in salt water and are commonly found in moist shady locations They are best known for those species that carpet woodland and forest floors
+Definition, Characteristics, Species, Types, Facts - Britannica Moss, any of at least 12,000 species of small nonvascular spore-bearing land plants Mosses are distributed throughout the world except in salt water and are commonly found in moist shady locations They are best known for those species that carpet woodland and forest floors

-30+ Popular Types Of Mosses With Names, Pictures and Their Uses It is a low-growing, flowerless plant without roots Mosses typically grow in wetlands, rainforests, and generally in any location where dampness or moisture is sufficient They also thrive well in shaded areas and spread through spores (like ferns)
+30+ Popular Types Of Mosses With Names, Pictures and Their Uses By Kimberly Crawford - What is moss?
+It is a low-growing, flowerless plant without roots Mosses typically grow in wetlands, rainforests, and generally in any location where dampness or moisture is sufficient They also thrive well in shaded areas and spread through spores (like ferns)

 7 interesting things about moss - Kew Mosses are non-flowering plants which produce spores and have stems and leaves, but don't have true roots Mosses, and their cousins liverworts and hornworts, are classified as Bryophyta (bryophytes) in the plant kingdom